DavinaRacine/ITS-440-Final---Davina-and-James/README.md

 *    Create an account for the app before making a purchase
 *    Search for games by Console
-*    Select a game and add it to the cart
 *    Add multiple games to the cart
 *    Complete a sale and receive an order confirmation/summary
 *    Browse games as a guest